rstrube/rstrube.github.io/docs/development/dotnet/dotnet-cli-cheat-sheet.md

     * `webapi`: ASP.NET Core Web API App

     !!! warning
-        Razor Pages are an evolution of WebForms, and therefore comes with many of the disadvantages.
+        Razor Pages are an evolution of WebForms, and therefore comes with many of the same disadvantages.

 ## Adding a Project to a Solution
 ```shell